deninjo/airbnb-clone-project/README.md

 ---

 > **Note:** Depending on the project phase and scale, some roles may be combined or handled by team members with overlapping skills.
 For smaller teams, full-stack developers and hybrid specialists can cover multiple responsibilities while maintaining development efficiency.

+## Technology Stack

+This project utilizes a modern technology stack to build a scalable, secure, and feature-rich Airbnb Clone platform.
+Each component plays a critical role in delivering the application's core functionality.

+### 1. Django
+**Purpose:** Django is a high-level Python web framework used to build the backend of the application.
+It simplifies the development of secure and maintainable web APIs and includes built-in support for authentication, ORM, and admin interfaces.

+### 2. PostgreSQL
+**Purpose:** PostgreSQL is a powerful, open-source relational database system used to store structured data, such as user information, bookings, property listings, and reviews.
+It integrates seamlessly with Django via Django ORM.

+### 3. GraphQL
+**Purpose:** GraphQL is used as an alternative to REST for querying and mutating data.
+It enables the frontend to request exactly the data it needs, improving performance and reducing bandwidth usage.

+### 4. React
+**Purpose:** React is a JavaScript library used to build the user interface.
+It allows for the development of dynamic, responsive, and component-based frontend applications that interact with the backend via GraphQL or REST APIs.

+### 5. Docker
+**Purpose:** Docker is used to containerize the application and its services (e.g., web server, database), ensuring consistency across development and production environments.
+It simplifies deployment and scaling.

+### 6. Nginx
+**Purpose:** Nginx is used as a reverse proxy and static file server for the production environment.
+It handles incoming HTTP requests and forwards them to the appropriate backend service, improving performance and security.

+### 7. Git & GitHub
+**Purpose:** Git is the version control system used to track changes in the codebase, and GitHub is the hosting platform for collaborating on development and managing code repositories.

+### 8. CI/CD (e.g., GitHub Actions)
+**Purpose:** Continuous Integration and Continuous Deployment pipelines are implemented to automate testing, building, and deployment processes, ensuring high code quality and rapid delivery.

+---